Historic Georgetown is the perfect spot to sit back, and relax. Here are seven of our favorite things to do in Georgetown SC.

 Litchfield is the perfect home base for exploring Georgetown – and it’s an ideal relaxing escape itself!

-You’ll find multiple complexes within the resort, each with condos that offer their own unique personality and benefits.
-We stayed in the Marsh Hawk complex, condo 3B.
-While I can’t speak to the other complexes, this one was ideal for us!
+You’ll find multiple complexes within the resort, each with condos that offer their own unique personality and benefits and it was ideal for us!

 Our condo had three bedrooms (1 king, 1 queen, and 2 twins.)
 The boys stayed in the room with twin beds, which included a separate bathroom.
 The master bath offered a shower and Jacuzzi tub.
 There was also wifi and a washer/dryer – with plenty of gorgeous living space!